 One member of a BLOB vector.
 The contents of this element must always be encoded using base 4^7 .
 The format attribute consists of one or more file name suffixes, each preceded with a period, which indicate how the decoded data is to be interpreted.
-For example .fits indicates the decoded BLOB is a FITS file compressed with zlib .
+For example .fits indicates the decoded BLOB is a FITS file, and .fits.z indicates the decoded BLOB is a FITS file compressed with zlib.
 The INDI protocol places no restrictions on the contents or formats of BLOBs but at minimum astronomical INDI clients are encouraged to support the FITS image file format and the zlib compression mechanism.
 The size attribute indicates the number of bytes in the final BLOB